maryrosecook/game-framework/docs/game-framework.md

 - `useGame` starts the loop and returns `isPaused` plus a `subscribe` API for targeted state slices (things, blueprints, camera, screen, pause state, selection) along with a single `dispatch(Action)` entry point.
-- The reducer handles actions for thing and blueprint mutation, camera/screen changes, pause toggling, and selection.
+- The reducer handles actions for thing and blueprint mutation, camera changes, pause toggling, and selection.
 Engine and React UI share this reducer so UI edits and in-game mutations stay consistent.